 It’s been around for nearly 100 years and the design is well known as one of John Moses Browning’s finest creations.
 First used by the American military fighting in the Philippines, the 1911 rapidly gained popularity as a service weapon.

-Many people see the 1911 as too large or unreliable to be suitable as a concealed carry handgun and, while the large size of a Government Model 1911 necessitates some wardrobe considerations, it is by no means difficult to keep concealed.
+Many people see the 1911 as too large or unreliable to be suitable as a concealed-carry handgun and, while the large size of a Government Model 1911 necessitates some wardrobe considerations, it is by no means difficult to keep concealed.

 Full-sized 1911 pistols are easily concealed with either an inside-the-waistband (IWB) holster or a small-of-the-back holster.
 Paddle and belt slide holsters work as well, although you need to make sure the pistol is held high enough so the barrel does not protrude beneath your cover garment.

-Some people don’t like having only seven or eight rounds of ammunition and Para-Ordnance has answered the call with their line of double-stack 1911s, including the lightweight “Big Hawg” which holds 14 rounds in the magazine and an additional round in the chamber for a total of 15 rounds of .45 ACP.
+Some people don’t like having only seven or eight rounds of ammunition and Para-Ordnance has answered the call with its line of double-stack 1911s, including the lightweight “Big Hawg” which holds 14 rounds in the magazine and an additional round in the chamber for a total of 15 rounds of .45 ACP.

-While this larger 1911 has a much wider grip, large framed individuals may still be able to conceal it inside an IWB or shoulder holster.
+While this larger 1911 has a much wider grip, large-framed individuals may still be able to conceal it inside an IWB or shoulder holster.
 The alloy frame of the Big Hawg makes it much more comfortable to tote this monster around compared to the hefty steel frames found on most 1911 pistols.

 Not to start the old “GLOCK vs. 1911″ debate, and there are those who have blasted the 1911 as “unreliable” when the fact is, using the correct ammunition, a 1911 pistol is no more or less reliable than virtually any modern pistol design.